wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 == Description ==

 This is a WooCommerce plugin that implements facebook share and like button on the product page with flexible options.
 After you activated the plugin, the default option is 'Enabled' for all the existing products.
+You can use shortcode '[fbsharelike]' or function call 'fbsharelike()' to output the button.

 Under WooCommerce sidebar panel, there will be a new child menu link called 'FBShareLike Settings' section.

 The list of options for the section above:

+*   Enable the plugin
 *   Replace default app id value with yours one, or else just leave it
 *   Set width
 *   Choose 'Button Alignment' - default(left) or right